-When Pierre van Hooijdonk conquered Europe for Feyenoord all by himself
+When Pierre van Hooijdonk single-handedly conquered Europe

 Occasionally in football, a player will grab his team by the horns and drag them to glory.
 Examples of such occurrences include Michel Platini in ’84, Diego Maradona in ’86, and less famously but no less extraordinary, Pierre van Hooijdonk in 2001-02.

 Back in 2001, Dutch club football’s fall from grace, which it turned out would last a pretty damn long time, was underway.
 It had been four years since an Eredivisie side had made it to the knockout stages of the Champions League, and they hadn’t fared much better in the UEFA Cup.

 Few would have expected Feyenoord to change things.
 The team, managed by Bert Van Marwijk, the man who would later oversee his nation sh*thouse their way to and through the 2010 World Cup Final, was nothing special.

 Robin Van Persie was just an exciting youngster, while the likes of Johan Elmander, Glenn Loovens and Brett Emerton were hardly world-beaters.

 They did, however, have Pierre Van Hooijdonk.
 As it turns out, they didn’t need much else…

 There was little in their short-lived Champions League campaign to suggest Feyenoord would go on to enjoy any kind of European success that season.